About Us

 Our mandate is to facilitate worry-free international travel and work experiences for young Canadians and foreign nationals.
 We want to make sure that you have the best time of your life abroad with high quality support and services.

-Therefore, we only work with renowned partner organizations that have years of experience supporting young travelers.
+Therefore, we only work with renowned and vetted partner organizations that have years of experience supporting young travelers.
 We listen to the feedback from our participants and try to improve our programs wherever we can.
 If a program does not meet our high-quality standards, we will either search for an alternative or remove the program from our portfolio altogether.
 This way, you can be sure that we only offer programs that are truly tried and tested.

 GO International is a Canadian company that operates its own working holiday and volunteer programs in Canada and works with partner organizations around the world to deliver highly recognized work and travel, internship and au pair programs.

-All GO International staff have international travel and work experience.
+All Go International staff have international travel and work experience.
 They know firsthand how exciting and nerve-racking it is at the same time to live abroad for a longer time.
-GO International wants to make sure that you have a worry-free and fun experience!
+Go International wants to make sure that you have a worry-free and fun experience!

 For more information, have a look at our webpage about International Experience Canada.